 - Working effectively with managers and other peers to drive a deal forward.

 - Spending time preparing for meetings.

-While that might have worked pre-COVID, it certainly will not work post.
+While that might have worked years ago, will not work now that almost everything is done digitally and remotely.
 There is less time – more accounts, more dis-engaged buyers, less budget, and even more competition.
 Expecting reps to waste 20% of their time updating CRM (nearly 10 hours a week!) – is just plain wrong.
 Expecting reps to change their habits and become proactive about their time suddenly without providing them the tools to help manage their large number of accounts and opportunities – is wishful thinking.
 Expecting managers to know how to coach reps differently without full opportunity context – not going to be as effective as it could be.

 Meanwhile, your competitor’s reps:

 - Are not wasting time manually updating their CRM.
 It’s updated automatically.

 - Are proactively focusing on deals that are at risk based on risk, sentiment, and engagement measures.

 - Know when to walk away, when to pull in internal stakeholders, and don’t fixate on one contact and “work” the entire buying team.